 Fig. 6: Cross-sections of relative humidity with respect to ice, potential temperature (white contours) and wind speed (ms-1) derived from the first nine dropsondes released along the first leg from 1130 to 1228 UTC.
 Numbers in green denote the locations where the sondes were dropped.
 The wind barbs use the usual convention for wind strength in knots.
-In situ measurements from the aircraft, flying at a constant pressure of 390 hPa, are shown in the strip at the top.
+In-situ measurements from the aircraft, flying at a constant pressure of 390 hPa, are shown in the strip at the top.